girover/laravel-family-tree-builder/README.md

 ### Tree

-To start building a tree or creating a new tree, it is very simple and thanks to [Eloquent](https://laravel.com/docs/8.x/eloquent) Models from [laravel](http://laravel.com).
+To start building a tree or creating a new tree, it is very simple and thanks to [Eloquent](https://laravel.com/docs/8.x/eloquent) models from [Laravel](http://laravel.com).

 ```php
 use Girover\Tree\Models\Tree;